pgRouting/workshop/docs/un_sdg/chapter_1_introduction.rst

      - Strengthen the means of implementation and revitalize the global partnership for sustainable development

+More on Sustainable Development Goals can be found at this `link <https://sdgs.un.org/goals>`__.

-Currently this workshop addresses three of the seventeen SDGs and covers the following:
+Currently this workshop addresses three of the seventeen Sustainable Development Goals and covers the following:

-* Get the data
+* Data for Sustainable Development Goals
 * UN SDG 3: Good Health and Well Being
 * UN SDG 11: Sustainable Cities and Communities
 * UN SDG 7: Affordable and Clean Energy

 Target Audience
 -------------------------------------------------------------------------------

-This educational material can be used by researchers, educators and professionals researchers, educators and professionals in local, regional, national or international agencies who have some knowledge of PostGIS and PostgreSQL, and want to teach themselves how to use pgRouting.
+This educational material can be used by researchers, educators and in local,regional, national or international agencies who have some knowledge of PostGIS and PostgreSQL, and want to teach themselves how to use pgRouting.
 It is recommended to have a basic knowledge of database management systems and geospatial data